sagemath/trac_to_gh/Issue 4011.md

 # Issue 4011: notebook -- copying a worksheet on worksheet listings page results in the new worksheet being listed as running

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4011

 Original creator: TimothyClemans